 Working towards better hearing in Peru

-Seven Sonova volunteers from different countries who work in various Group companies (Phonak, Advanced Bionics, Sonova, Boots Hearingcare, and Connect Hearing) traveled to Lima, Peru in April.
-Through their work, they supported the pilot project, which has the aim of conducting a total of 30,000 hearing screenings within the next two years in Peru.
+Thirty-one Sonova volunteers from 13 different countries who work in various Group companies traveled to Lima, Peru, in the past two years.
+Through their work, they supported the project, which has the aim of conducting a total of 30,000 hearing screenings in Peru.

 Sonova employees pass on valuable knowledge

-The Sonova volunteers from the US, Switzerland, Australia, Vietnam, the United Kingdom, and Brazil not only conducted hearing tests, but also provided advice and suggestions to the Peruvian volunteers.
-The latter were mainly speech therapists and they received hearing-test training with the iPad app Shoebox and an introduction to otoscopy.
-During the one-week mission, the Peruvian volunteers were able to rely on the knowledge of the Sonova audiologists, ask questions, and get expert opinions time and time again.
-In return, the Peruvian volunteers helped break down language barriers among those from Sonova.
+The Sonova volunteers not only conduct hearing tests but also provide advice and suggestions to the Peruvian volunteers.
+The latter are mainly speech therapists, and they received hearing-test training with the iPad app Shoebox and an introduction to otoscopy.
+During the missions, the Peruvian volunteers were able to rely on the knowledge of the Sonova audiologists, ask questions, and get expert opinions time and time again.
+These assignments allow an exchange of points of view on a professional and a social level.